-- Students who wish to enrol in the Collaborative Specialization in Environmental Studies (CSES) offered by the School of the Environment must first apply to and be accepted into a master's program in a degree-granting unit, also called a home department or home unit.
-Information about applying to a master's program can be found on the School of Graduate Studies website as well as on the respective websites of participating degree-granting units. - Prospective students who are planning to enrol in the CSES are strongly encouraged to submit copies of the documents outlined on the School of the Environment website by the application deadline established by the degree program admission committee in the home department.
-Applicants should contact the home department they are applying to in order to confirm its application deadline.
-The School of the Environment also allows potential students to enrol in the CSES beyond the deadline set by their home department, provided that students will be able to complete the CSES requirements by the time they are ready to graduate from their degree program.
+Students who wish to enrol in the Collaborative Specialization in Environmental Studies (CSES) offered by the School of the Environment must first apply to and be accepted into a master's program in a degree-granting unit, also called a home department or home unit.
+Information about applying to a master's program can be found on the School of Graduate Studies website as well as on the respective websites of participating degreegranting units. • Prospective students who are planning to enrol in the CSES are strongly encouraged to submit the collaborative specialization enrolment form (PDF) after receiving their letter of acceptance or at the start of their program of study.
+Students are able to join the CSES beyond the start of their degree, provided they are able to complete the CSES requirements by the time they are ready to graduate from their degree program.

-• The requirements listed below must be completed in combination with that expected for the master's degree program of the home department.
+- The requirements listed below must be completed in combination with that expected for the master's degree program of the home department.
 These are normally counted as electives toward the degree program requirements of the student's home department.
-Typically, students complete up to 1.0 full-course equivalent (FCE) and conduct research on an environmental topic.
-Please note that requirements in some participating programs may vary.
+Typically, students complete a minimum of 1.0 full-course equivalent (FCE) and conduct research on an environmental topic.
+Note that specific requirements for participating programs can vary.
+The CSES requirements for each participating degree program are listed below as well as on the School of the Environmental Studies. - Master's students who are enrolled in a courseworkbased degree must complete 30% of their program requirements within their collaborative specialization as specified below.